Details

 *Casting*

-Season 1 of "Joy of Life" was broadcasted in 2019, the same year as "The Untamed," which starred Xiao Zhan.
+Season 1 of "Joy of Life" was broadcast in 2019, the same year as "The Untamed," which starred Xiao Zhan.
 Although I adored him in "The Untamed," I must say that I wasn't as impressed with his character in "Joy of Life."
 Perhaps it's because his role didn't allow him to shine as much, and his supporting role as a villain didn't help matters either.
-His character never allowed him to smile, and we know that his smile is his trademark.
-There are rumors that he has been replaced for Season 2, but we'll have to wait and see.
+His character never allowed him to smile, and we know his smile is his trademark.
+Rumours are he has been replaced for Season 2, but we'll have to wait and see.

 *Director, production*